AdamSobieski/Planning/README.md

 public predicate bool P1[Agent x, Widget y];
 ```

-Exploring how predicates might be represented in .NET assemblies or Java JARs, one might base a syntax on the concept of C# 14's [_extension members_](https://devblogs.microsoft.com/dotnet/csharp-exploring-extension-members/):
+Exploring how predicates might be represented in .NET assemblies or Java JARs, one might base a syntax on the concept of C# 14's [_extension members_](https://devblogs.microsoft.com/dotnet/csharp-exploring-extension-members/).
+While the resultant syntax may vary, the concept here is that predicates can be considered as being extension properties on a system-provided `State` type.

 ```
 public predicate bool P2[this State state, Agent x, Widget y]